ercjns/LostTime/README.md

 ## Event Results
 **Input**: single IOF v3 .xml `<ResultList>` file
-**Output**: single .html page, results by class, sorted, and scored
-Scoring methods include: Time (no score), Ratio to winner (1000pts), World Cup (100, 95, 92, 90, ...), or Alphabetical sorting (no placement).
+**Output**: an html page, results by class, sorted, and scored.
+Can also include a second html page with team results Scoring methods include: Time (no score), Ratio to winner (1000pts), World Cup (100, 95, 92, 90, ...), or Alphabetical sorting (no placement).
+Team scoring methods are added as requested.
+Currently there is one: WIOL (Washington Interscholastic Orienteering League) teams are the top three finishers from a school in a given class, except middle school where the girls and boys races are combined in a single Middle School Team class.

+## Series Results
+**Input**: existing event results uploaded to Lost Time Orienteering **Output**: html page, series results by class, calculated and sorted.
+Series can be configured to count the best N scores out of M races.
+Individuals must run in the same class, and are matched on name+club.

 # Backlog
 ## Entries
 - make the default output an IOF xml `<EntryList>` file, for greater inter-operability

-## Event Results
-- Calculate and output an additional html page with team results, starting with COC WIOL scoring algorithm.

-## Series Results
+## Series
+- ability to preload series events / add events to existing series
-- Allow multiple events to be combined into a series for scoring purposes
+- ability to add blank events to fill out remainder of a series
-- Configure different series scoring parameters
-- Calculate and output html page of series results

 # Technical Notes